 - To follow recruitment policy in a way that is being given as employment policy examples and recruitment policy examples.

-- To have clarity on process and procedure to be followed to hire the most eligible candidate according to internal hiring policy.
+- To have clarity on the process and procedure to be followed to hire the most eligible candidate according to internal hiring policy.

 - Proper match of job description with the business need.

-- Fair selection of candidates following the principles of recruitment policy as explained in recruitment and selection policy sample below
+- Fair selection of candidates following the principles of recruitment policy as explained in the recruitment and selection policy sample below

 1. Organisation budget and financials